norrbom/python-sum-performance/README.md

 Using the NumPy np.sum()

 ### csum.sum_arr
-A custom C extension that does type checking and cand summarize any Python number in a list
+Using a custom C extension that does type checking and can summarize a combination of floats and integers in a list.

 ### csum.sum_int_arr
-A custom C extension that summarizes integers in a list
+Using a custom C extension to summarize integers in a list.

 ### py_sum
 Using the built in Python sum() method